MartinLwx/cs-courses/README.md

 🏷 - PPT/Notes/Reading available

-⌨️  - Assignmnets/Homeworks/Projects available ( coding rather then writing )
+⌨️  - Assignments/Homework/Projects available ( coding rather than writing )

-⚙️  - Autograde for assignments/homeworks/projects available
+⚙️  - Autograde for assignments/homework/projects available

 ## Finished

-> By clicking the hyper links, you can jump into another repo which contains my solutions.
+> By clicking the hyperlinks, you can jump into another repo that contains my solutions.

 ### CS tools